studyztp/gem5-looppoint-doc/documentation.md

 You can always change the selection method.

 Some things to remember:
-1. Throughout all runs, the number of threads and cores need to be the same for the workload.
+1. Throughout all runs, the number of threads and cores needs to be the same for the workload.
 2. Throughout all runs, the size of the memory needs to be the same.
 3. Throughout all runs, there cannot be any software changes, including any command changes to the system or the workloads.
-The process of getting the process's address map is the only exception.
+Getting the process's address map is the only exception.

 ### Getting Process's Address Map